ajhb/stp/README.md

 * STP provides the following functions and variables to aide in test case development:
     - serial_load(bin_path, root_path)
         Function to load binary into platform.
 Can be called with only bin_path as parameter serial_load(bin_path).
-        Takes bin_path and root_path as inputs. bin_path is a string containing the path of the binary to be loaded relative to root_path. root_path is a string containing the path of the base directory of bin_path, this parameter points to
+        Takes: bin_path and root_path as inputs. bin_path is a string containing the path of the binary to be loaded relative to root_path. root_path is a string containing the path of the base directory of bin_path, this parameter points to
           <STP installation directory>/../binary/<architecture i.e armv7a>/<compiler i.e. gcc>/<soc i.e. am335x>/<evm i.e evmskAM335x>/
         by default